divio/divio-cloud-docs/introduction/05-package-addon-configuration.rst

 Check the admin - it should now raise a ``NoReverseMatch`` error, because it's looking for ``djdt`` URLs that don't exist.

-..  todo:: Should the test for DEBUG in the urls config be in the settings or the urls?

 In ``tutorial_django_debug_toolbar`` (alongside the ``__init__.py``) add a ``urls.py``::